-• Any matters being considered by a judge right now as it pertains to any member of your family? • Have any of your children spent time in care?
-When was that?
+PROMPTS CLIENT SCORE: pe • Ho th th • Ho ny matters being considered by a judge right now as it ertains to any member of your family? ave any of your children spent time in care?
+When was at?
 For how long were they in care?
-When did you get them back? • Has there ever been an investigation by someone in child welfare into the matters of your family?
+When did you get em back? as there ever been an investigation by someone in child elfare into the matters of your family?
+NOTES SCORING 4 Any of the following: In the past 90 days, interactions with child protective services have occurred In the past 365 days, one or more children have been removed from parent's custody that have not been reunited with the family at least four days per week There are issues still be decided or considered within family court 3 In the past 180 days, any of the following have occurred:

-SCORING Anv of the following: ☐ In the past 90 days, interactions with child protective services have occurred ☐ In the past 365 days, one or more children have been removed from parent's custody that have not been reunited with the family at least four days per week ☐ There are issues still be decided or considered within family court In the past 180 days, any of the following have occurred: ☐ Interactions with child protective services have occurred, but not within the past 90 days ☐ One or more children have been removed from parent's custody through child protective 3 services (non-voluntary) and the child(ren) has been reunited with the family four or more days per week; ☐ Issues have been resolved in family court ☐ In the past 365 days, interactions with child protective services have occurred, but not within the past 180 days, and there are no active issues, concerns or investigations □ No interactions with child protective services have occurred, within the past 365 days, and there are no active issues, concerns or investigations. ☐ There have been no serious interactions with child protective services because of parenting concerns
+- 2 In the past 365 days, interactions with child protective services have occurred, but not within the past 180 days, and there are no active issues, concerns or investigations - 1 No interactions with child protective services have occurred, within the past 365 days, and there are no active issues, concerns or investigations. - There have been no serious interactions with child protective services because of parenting concerns